Azure AI Search MCP connector for Copilot Studio agents

 MCP resources

 Beyond tools, the connector exposes eight MCP resources for knowledge grounding.
-The planner can read these to understand what’s available before making tool calls.
+The orchestrator can read these to understand what’s available before making tool calls.

 Resource URI Description